Switzerland in the Eurovision Song Contest 2013

-Switzerland participated in the Eurovision Song Contest 2013 with the song "You and Me" written by Georg Schlunegger, Roman Camenzind and Fred Herrmann.
+Switzerland was represented at the Eurovision Song Contest 2013 with the song "You and Me" written by Georg Schlunegger, Roman Camenzind and Fred Herrmann.
 The song was performed by the band Takasa.
 The Swiss entry for the 2013 contest in Malmö, Sweden was selected through the national final Die grosse Entscheidungs Show 2013, organised by the Swiss German speaking broadcaster Schweizer Fernsehen (SF) in collaboration with the other broadcasters part of the Swiss Broadcasting Corporation (SRG SSR).
 SF, the Swiss-French broadcaster Radio Télévision Suisse (RTS) and the Swiss-Italian broadcaster Radiotelevisione svizzera (RSI) each conducted varying selections and a total of nine entries were selected to advance to the televised national final—four artists and songs from the SF selection, three from the RTS selection and two from the RSI selection.
 The nine finalists performed during the national final on 15 December 2012 where public voting ultimately selected "You and Me" performed by Heilsarmee as the winner.
 The group was renamed as Takasa for the Eurovision Song Contest in order to prevent violating the rules of the competition.

 Switzerland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 16 May 2013.
 Performing during the show in position 16, "You and Me" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
-It was later revealed that Switzerland placed thirteenth out of the 17 participating countries in the semi-final with 83 points.
+It was later revealed that Switzerland placed thirteenth out of the 17 participating countries in the semi-final with 41 points.